GriggsGD/UnitySimpleLiftSystem/README.md

 # UnitySimpleLiftSystem
-A simple lift system for Unity 3D
+A tutorial demonstrating how to develop a Simple Lift System in Unity